aliquid-novi/linux_crypto/README.md

 # linux_crypto

-This project is based on a crypto delta-neutral trading strategy being run autonomously with Linux to simulate tasks done by risk managers/quantitative traders.
+This project takes a simple crypto delta-neutral paper trading strategy and builds a Linux-based operational layer around it.

+The main goal of the project is not to demonstrate a sophisticated trading edge, but to get hands-on experience with some of the tasks involved in running and monitoring a continuously operating trading algorithm: process management, logging, health checks, stale-data detection and service supervision.

 ## The Strategy

-delta neutral -> long 1 unit of spot, short 1 unit of perp of the same cryptocurrency.
-Goal is to harvest the funding rate, and entry is on if the expected return on entering this trade is positive. this is calculated by:
+The strategy is a simple delta-neutral spot/perpetual trade:

+- Long BTC spot
+- Short the equivalent quantity of the BTC perpetual
+- Attempt to capture positive perpetual funding while remaining approximately neutral to movements in the underlying BTC price

+The strategy receives spot and perpetual market data through Kraken WebSocket feeds.

+A position is opened when the estimated return from the basis and predicted funding is greater than the estimated round-trip transaction costs.

+The entry calculation is:

 $$
 \begin{aligned}
+\text{Entry Basis}
-\text{Entry Basis} &= P_{\text{perp,bid}} - P_{\text{spot,ask}} \\[4pt]
+&= P_{\text{perp,bid}} - P_{\text{spot,ask}} \\[4pt]

 \text{Expected Basis Return}
 &= \frac{\text{Entry Basis}}{P_{\text{spot,ask}}} \\[4pt]